bloomdata-com-my/datasets/README.md

 ### Steps for Preparing Outputs

 The following steps were taken to prepare the outputs.
-To optimize performance with our columnar-based database, we flattened the tables and introduced additional features instead of using nested JSON structures.
+To optimize performance with our columnar-based database, we flattened the tables and introduced new transformed features instead of using nested JSON structures.
 Access to the code can be requested by contacting cr.ooi@bloomdata.com.my.
 All outputs were saved in Parquet files, compressed using the ZSTD compression method.

-### 1. Reading All CSV Files, Filling Missing Values, and Storing in Database
+#### Step 1: Reading All CSV Files, Filling Missing Values, and Storing in Database

 Below are examples showing the first 3 rows of each table in the database and the missing value count in each column:

-#### customers table
+* customers table:
 ```
+customers table:
 +---+----------------------------------+----------------------------------+--------------------------+-----------------------+----------------+
 |   | customer_id                      | customer_unique_id               | customer_zip_code_prefix | customer_city         | customer_state |
 +---+----------------------------------+----------------------------------+--------------------------+-----------------------+----------------+